 Policies which may affect your certification

-In order to properly process your certification request, all previous college transcripts and/or military records must be evaluated for appropriate transfer credit prior to certification of benefits, even if the coursework does not apply to your current curriculum.
+To properly process a certification request, all previous college transcripts and/or military records must be evaluated for appropriate transfer credit prior to certification of benefits, even if the coursework does not apply to the current curriculum.

-In most cases, you will receive one (1) to three (3) physical education credits for your DD-214 and, therefore, we cannot certify you for any additional physical education electives over the requirement of your chosen curriculum.
+In most cases, one to three physical education credits will be awarded for the DD-214.
+Therefore, additional physical education elective credits over the requirement of the chosen curriculum cannot be certified.

-The Department of Veterans Affairs requires that your coursework must be credited towards the Associate of Arts or Associate of Science degrees, approved Applied degrees (A.A.B and A.A.S) and one-year technical certificates.
-If you are unsure of your goal, you may consider declaring the Associate of Arts degree.
+The Department of Veterans Affairs requires that coursework must be credited towards the associate of arts or associate of science degrees, approved applied degrees (A.A.B and A.A.S) and one-year technical certificates.
+If educational goals are unclear, the student should consider declaring the associate of arts degree.

-You must report any changes in your schedule and supply a copy of your new schedule to the LCCC Veterans’ Certifying Official.
-The Department of Veterans Affairs requires that your coursework is applicable to your chosen degree or certificate.
-Courses that are not applicable to your chosen degree or certificate cannot be certified.
-You will receive either a written notice or a telephone call informing you that a course(s) cannot be certified.
-It is your responsibility to respond to the notice.
-Please allow enough time to process a Schedule Adjustment (Drop/Add), if necessary.
+The student must report any schedule changes and supply a copy of the new schedule to the LCCC veterans’ certifying official.
+The Department of Veterans Affairs requires that coursework is applicable to the chosen degree or certificate.
+Courses that are not applicable to the chosen degree or certificate cannot be certified.
+The student will receive either a written notice or a telephone call when a course(s) cannot be certified.
+It is the student’s responsibility to respond to the notice.
+Please allow enough time to process a schedule adjustment (drop/add), if necessary.

 Change of degree or certificate program

-Failure to attend a class without processing an official withdrawal will result in the Veterans Administration readjusting your training time and monthly benefit.
+Failure to attend a class without processing an official withdrawal will result in the Veterans Administration readjusting the student’s training time and monthly benefit.

 Monthly Monetary Award

-It is the responsibility of the Department of Veterans Affairs to determine your eligibility and monthly monetary award.
-This is not determined by the Lorain County Community College Veterans’ Certifying Official.
+It is the responsibility of the Department of Veterans Affairs to determine eligibility and monthly monetary award.
+This is not determined by the Lorain County Community College veterans’ certifying official.
 Students who have tuition assistance through Ohio National Guard must take a letter of eligibility from their unit commander to the financial services office every term.
-Any questions you may have regarding your eligibility or education benefits should be directed to the Department of Veterans Affairs.
-You may telephone them at (888) 442-4551 or (800) 827-1000.
+Any questions regarding eligibility or education benefits should be directed to the Department of Veterans Affairs at (888) 442-4551 or (800) 827-1000.

 Important: VA students are paid on a monthly basis based on current hours enrolled.
-Students need to be aware that taking courses in subterms (8-weeks, 5-weeks) may affect their full-time status.
+Students need to be aware that taking courses in subterms (eight-weeks, five-weeks) may affect full-time status.
 It is the student’s responsibility to check this with the Department of Veterans Affairs.

-You are responsible to report to the Department of Veterans Affairs the number of credits you are enrolled in at the end of each month.
-You can do this by phone at (877) 823-2378 or via the web at www.gibill.va.gov/education.
+The student is responsible for reporting to the Department of Veterans Affairs the number of credits he or she is enrolled in at the end of each month.
+Chapter 33 (Post-9/11) and Chapter 35 (dependents/spouse) are excluded from verifying monthly enrollment.
+Reporting can be completed by phone at (877) 823-2378 or via the website at https://www.gibill.va.gov/wave/index.do.

 Student Policies and Standards of Progress

-The Lorain County Community College catalog policies and regulations apply to all students, including veterans.
+The Lorain County Community College Catalog policies and regulations apply to all students, including veterans.
 Department of Veterans Affairs’ rules are additional rules which apply to veterans only.
-Please feel free to discuss your questions with your counselor or academic advisor.
+Counselors and academic advisors are available to answer any questions.

-In order to continue receiving your Department of Veterans Affairs benefits you must maintain grades as indicated in the Veterans’ Standards of Progress located on page 30.
+To continue receiving Department of Veterans Affairs benefits, grades must be maintained as indicated in the Veterans’ Standards of Progress.